lev-a/spark-parSketch/README.md

 *the jar for Data Generation must be in $workdir (see section Datasets)

-Also you can run each stage as a separate call (running on a single input) with the list of required options:
+Alternatively, you can run each stage as a separate call (running on a single input) with the list of required options:

 <pre>
 #Grid construction